Notes to the annual accounts

 6. Related party information

-The Dutch Ministry of Foreign Affairs, Directoraat-generaal internationale Samenwerking sets up and administers the investments funds (“State Funds”), including Development Accelerator, according to the Dutch Government’s development agenda.
-Directoraat-generaal internationale Samenwerking is the main contributor to Development Accelerator, providing funding upon FMO’s request (2019: € 1,500; 2018; € 5,360).
+The Dutch Ministry of Foreign Affairs, more specific department Directoraat-Generaal Internationale Samenwerking (DGIS), sets up and administers the investment funds (“State Funds”), including the Development Accelerator fund, according to the Dutch Government’s development agenda.
+DGIS is the main contributor to Development Accelerator, providing funding upon FMO’s request (2020: € 8 million; 2019: € 1.5 million).

 Nederlandse Financierings-Maatschappij voor Ontwikkelingslanden N.V. (“FMO”)

-FMO has been entrusted by the Dutch Government to execute the mandates of the State Funds: Currently MASSIF, Building Prospects, Access to Energy – I, FOM, FOM-OS, Development Accelerator, Partnership Development Facility, Dutch Fund for Climate and Development Land Use Facility are under FMO’s direct management; the execution of Access to Energy – II and the other facilities of the Dutch Fund for Climate and Development are performed by third parties under FMO’s supervision.
+FMO has been entrusted by the Dutch Government to execute the mandates of the State Funds.
+Currently MASSIF, Building Prospects, Access to Energy – I, FOM, FOM-OS, Development Accelerator, Partnership Development Facility and the Land Use Facility of the Dutch Fund for Climate and Development (DFCD) are under FMO’s direct management.
+The execution of Access to Energy – II and the other facilities of DFCD are performed by third parties under FMO’s supervision.

 7. Subsequent events